-There’s no denying that Climate of the Hunter is a weird movie and one that won’t be for everyone.
-Set at a group of remote cabins it concerns two sisters, Alma and Elizabeth, who are there to reconnect with their old friend Wesley.
+There’s no denying that Climate of the Hunter is a weird movie that won’t be for everyone.
+Set in a group of remote cabins, it concerns two sisters, Alma and Elizabeth, who are there to reconnect with their old friend Wesley.

 Wesley has been travelling the world, is an author and a storyteller.
-He has amazing hair, a deep, gravelly voice, and a distinct sense of style.
-The women are, in a word, smitten.
+He has fantastic hair, a deep, gravelly voice, and a distinct sense of style.
+The women are, in a word, obsessed.

-As the story goes on things get weirder and weirder though.
-The sisters are competing from Wesley, who seems to want them both.
-Also Wesley sleeps all day and has a severe allergy to garlic.
+As the story goes on things, get weirder and weirder, though.
+First, the sisters are competing for Wesley, who seems to want them both.
+Also, Wesley sleeps all day and has a severe allergy to garlic.

-The whole thing is set against the aesthetics of the 1970s, right down to the jello salad and the raccoon shaped sunglasses sun-tans.
-Just to reiterate, this movie is deeply weird.
+The whole thing is set against the aesthetics of the 1970s, right down to the jello salad and the raccoon-shaped sunglasses sun-tans.
+To reiterate, this movie is deeply weird.
 It’s also shallow.

-Climate of the Hunter features a number of monologues from Wesley, stories of his travel and his devotion to his wife, but for all his talk nothing of any real substance is really discussed.
-Oh sure, it sounds like there is, but it only sounds like it.
+Climate of the Hunter features several monologues from Wesley, stories of his travel, and his devotion to his wife, but nothing of any real substance is discussed in all his talk.
+Oh, sure, it sounds like there is, but it only sounds like it.

 What I am taking a long time to say here is that this movie is not for me.
-I can see, one hundred percent, that is very much going to be for a lot of people.
-Between the art-house vibe, the culinary narration, the occasional dash of visual effects, I think that a lot of people will probably love this thing.
-Hell, given all that it’s kind of strange that I don’t love it.
-I guess you will just have to see it for yourself and decide.
+I can see, one hundred per cent, that is very much going to be for a lot of people.
+I think many people will probably love this thing between the art-house vibe, the culinary narration, and the occasional dash of visual effects.
+Hell, given all that, it’s kind of strange that I don’t love it.
+I guess you will have to see it for yourself and decide.

 Like this?
 Please consider supporting us via Patreon or Ko-Fi!